 SZ score of 0-23.
 This is where you get your money’s worth with SZ.
 The SPAM classification algorithm is fairly advanced and can weed out most domains that you shouldn’t be looking at—a huge time saver.
 0 = squeaky clean and 23 = suspicious.

-Majestic TF of 1+ / RD 5+ – Majestic’s crawler data is generally poor when compared to Ahrefs(big claim but most SEOs can come to a consensus that Ahrefs is better.
+Majestic TF of 1+ / RD 5+ – Majestic’s crawler data is generally poor when compared to Ahrefs(big claim but most SEO professionals can come to a consensus that Ahrefs is better.
 Ahrefs isn’t perfect but their crawler data IMHO is vastly superior).
 A lot of the times you will be able to find 2x the claimed Majestic RD in Ahrefs.

-Ideally, we want to do a quick spam check of all the domains we find in SZ and do a final thorough check using Ahrefs.
+Ideally, we want to do a quick spam check of all the sites we find in SZ and do a final thorough check using Ahrefs.
 If you do not have an Ahrefs account, you should replace the recommended Majestic RD filter to whatever RD you are going after.

 Checking PBN domains on Ahrefs (Quick Pointers)